Quality Assurance vs. Quality Control: Choosing the Right Career Path

 To choose between quality assurance or quality control, consider which part of the process you want to participate in, either preventing defects by improving the process or inspecting the product.
 You can find rewarding careers in each, and both are vital in quality management.

-Start your journey to a QA or QC role
+Start preparing for a QA or QC role today on Coursera

-Learn about quality management in the information systems industry with The Hong Kong University of Science and Technology's Information Systems Auditing, Controls, and Assurance course.
-Rutgers has a course geared toward working in the health care industry, Quality Improvement in Healthcare Organizations.
-You can also get started on your MBA through degree programs on Coursera.
-One such program is the iMBA from the University of Illinois.
+Or, learn about quality management in the information systems industry with The Hong Kong University of Science and Technology's Information Systems Auditing, Controls, and Assurance course.

 Article sources